 Rnd 14: [Sc 6, dec].
 Repeat [ ] around (35 sts)

 Rnd 15: [Sc 3, dec].
 Repeat [ ] around (28 sts)

 Rnd 16: [Sc 2, dec].
 Repeat [ ] around (21 sts)

 Rnd 17: [Sc, dec].
 Repeat [ ] around (14 sts)

 Tie off, leaving a tail for closing.
 Weave tail through the front loops of each stitch, then down through the opening and out the back of Seamus.
 Tug gently on tail to close.
 Place safety eyes, mouth and cheeks.

-For the cheeks, we simply sewed some light weight pink yarn around one stitch underneath each eye.
+For the cheeks, I simply sewed some light weight pink yarn around one stitch underneath each eye.
 If you prefer round cheeks: MR 5 sc, join and tie off, leaving a tail for sewing.
 Sew beneath and to the side of each eye.

 Repeat rounds 13 to 18 for the back.
 Start stuffing after round 14.
 Continue stuffing a little after each round.
 Once you’ve closed the opening, poke the remaining tail back into the piece using the back of your tapestry needle.

 Rnds 3-5: Sc around.
 (10 sts)

 Stuff.
 Continue stuffing a little after each round.